 "If people are buying [property] they can't afford, because they need to suppress other people, it's like I can build this widget as long as I use slaves to do it.
 If you buy a plantation and it requires slavery, yeah it sucks when we finally outlaw it." - Leah Simon-Weisberg, Commissioner & Golden Duplex Tenant

-In 1982 (and again in 2018), the Berkeley voters agreed that living on property with your tenant, creates a relationship similar to having a roommate.
+In 1982 (and again in 2018 and 2020), the Berkeley voters agreed that living on property with your tenant, creates a relationship similar to having a roommate.
 An owner and tenant are likely to share common space, interact regularly, and create a more personal relationship.

 The Golden Duplex rule says that if an owner of record on December 31, 1979 lived on the property and an owner of current record lives in one of the units, then the unit rented to the tenant is exempt from rent control and does not have Berkeley eviction protections.

 In 2018 - in coordination with Councilmembers, community members and builders - the voters agreed to extend the protections of a Golden Duplex owner to anyone who built and rented out an Accessory Dwelling Unit (ADU).
 Community feedback told us that an owner was more likely to rent out the ADU if they were exempt from rent control and the Just Cause ordinance.

 These type of personal living arrangements tend to lead to lower rents and more stable housing for tenants.
 Commissioner Simon-Weisberg is fond of saying that "owners are regularly evicting Golden Duplex tenants."
 Time and time again we have asked for proof on the matter, and she refuses.
 With an eviction rate in Berkeley of less than .01%, we ask how that can be possible?